jayjayjpg/animate-the-web-with-emberjs/speech.md

 Flash based technologies on webstes started to slow down.
 It seemed The Flash era slowly came to an end, but not without forging the way for a new star on the multimedia horizon:

 ????
-Somehow come to the conclusion that also propietariness of the technology to a large part finally killed Flash ?????
+I might somehow come to the conclusion that also propietariness of the technology to a large part finally killed Flash ?????